drewm27/speakerrankings/personal-ranking-of-speaker-reviewers.md

 - Reasonable recordings.
 Good comparisons of a lot of speakers.

 ### #8 [pickyaudio](https://www.youtube.com/@pickyaudio)
 - Reasonable recordings.
+About the fairest reviews of speakers even with ones that are sponsored content.
 Was paid by Soundcore and given a strict script to promote the Soundcore Boom 2 Plus and likely many other speakers.

 ### #9 [ELJefeReviews](https://www.youtube.com/@ELJefeReviews)
 - Reasonable recordings.
 Was paid by Soundcore and given a strict script to promote the Soundcore Boom 2 Plus and likely many other speakers.